OlivierBinette/hw1/README.md

 **The deadline to submit Homework 1 is 11:59pm on Tuesday, September 10.** Only your final commit will be graded.
-Do not forget to push your work to your assigned repository.
+Do not forget to push your work to your assigned repository on GitHub.

 #### Help

 - Post your questions in the #hw1 channel on Slack.
-Explain your error in as much detail as possible or give a reproducible example that generates the same error.
+Explain your error / problem in as much detail as possible or give a reproducible example that generates the same error.
 Make use of the code snippet option available in Slack.

 - Visit the instructor or TAs in office hours.